OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/repo_guide/travis.rst

 Finally, a last thing to cache might be something private, like in OpenMDAO's case, the code for SNOPT, to be used inside our pyoptsparse install.
 To do this, we need to keep our private code in a private location, then do the following:

     #.
-Set up passwordless entrance to the location of the secure location with the SNOPT source.
+Set up passwordless entrance to the secure location with the SNOPT source.
     #.
-Copy the source into the proper directory so it can be built and subsequently cached.
+Copy the source into the proper directory on Travis so it can be built and subsequently cached.

-In fulfillment of #1, let's get key decrypted, placed, chmodded, and added for passwordless access to WebFaction:
+In fulfillment of #1, let's get a key decrypted, placed, chmodded, and added for passwordless access to WebFaction:
 (for full instructions, see (link to advanced operations)

 .. code-block::